English - Bachelor of Arts

 Independent Study

-3 Credits
+3 Credits Total (0-0-45)

 This course permits an intermediate-level student to work with an instructor to explore a specific topic in depth through research or directed reading in primary and secondary sources.
 The student plans, executes and reports the results of their independent research or study project under the direction of a faculty supervisor.
-To be granted enrolment in the course, the student must have made prior arrangements with a faculty member willing to supervise his or her project.
+To be granted enrolment in the course, the student must have made prior arrangements with a faculty member willing to supervise their project.
 This course can be taken twice for credit.

 ENGL 401